Dre Campbell Farm

 5. Aerate Your Yard to Loosen Compacted Soil

 This practice provides several benefits.
-It helps loosen compacted soil and allows for better movement of air, water, and nutrients to grass roots.
+It helps loosen compacted soil and allows for better movement of air, water, and nutrients to the grass roots.

 6. Avoid Overwatering